 Danish model and environmental engineer Jesper Bruun were once named “The world’s most downloaded man” circa 2012 here at Time.
 It was around then when he posed for Yuri Arcurs (aka Jacob Wackerhausen), one of the most successful stock photographers ever, and his handsome likeness —licensed and downloaded from iStock here— started dotting adverts and billboards everywhere one would look.

-Bruun started his modelling days as a side gig while he studied multimedia design and later engineering.
+Bruun started his modeling days as a side gig while he studied multimedia design and later engineering.
 Interestingly enough, he used to struggle with weight and body image as a teenager, before blossoming into the slender and masculine looks that made him famous around the world.

-He hadn’t taken modelling too seriously until he responded to an ad by Yuri Arcurs –the prestigious Danish stock photographer that made millions in the microstock business and founded his own stock photography powerhouse Peopleimages among other achievements– and posed for stock images that ended up in the libraries of the top stock photo sites.
+He hadn’t taken modeling too seriously until he responded to an ad by Yuri Arcurs –the prestigious Danish stock photographer that made millions in the microstock business and founded his own stock photography powerhouse Peopleimages among other achievements– and posed for stock images that ended up in the libraries of the top stock photo sites.

 Soon after that, he started seeing himself in graphic campaigns and adverts for anything from shaving cream to scuba diving or financing services.
 He even shared some couple themed photoshoots with Anne Sofie, the bankable stock photo model featured right above.

-This overexposure, his label as the most downloaded man and the implications it had for the marketing industry lead to another opportunity.
+This overexposure, his label as the most downloaded man, and the implications it had for the marketing industry lead to another opportunity.
 Jesper participated in the film “Most Downloaded Man” by Brazilian photographer Fernando Martins, which documents his meeting with Bruum in seek for answers as to why this model was ‘stealing so much work from him’ –or more succinctly, why creatives preferred stock photos of Bruum rather than custom shots produced by Martins or other photographers like him–.
 Such film only fueled Jesper’s exposure online, making his face even more recognizable.

-The once most downloaded man is still modelling, though since a while he’s represented by model agencies and managers to get a bigger chunk of the pie in terms of earnings from his likeness.
+The once most downloaded man is still modeling, though for a while he’s represented by model agencies and managers to get a bigger chunk of the pie in terms of earnings from his likeness.
 As he claims to feel proud of his fame and consider it an achievement, he also expressed a desire for humility that leads him to not go about telling the world he’s one of the most famous stock photo models.